Russian Blue kittens for sale in Austin, Texas - Archangel Silver cattery

 Soft-spoken and well-mannered.
 Perfect for apartments and close living quarters.
 They communicate with gentle chirps.

-Why Russian Blues Make Perfect Pets
+Why Russian Blues Make Good Pets

 Hypoallergenic